Journal Policies and Ethics

 The author(s) of each article appearing in this Journal is/are solely responsible for the content thereof; neither the JFDS nor its editors or publisher or anyone else involved in creating, producing or distribution assumes any liability or responsibility for the accuracy, completeness, or usefulness of any information provided in the Journal, nor shall they be liable for any direct, indirect, incidental, special, consequential or punitive damages arising out of the use of JFDS.

 For every Journal, the peer review process is at the heart of the success of publishing.
 As part of our commitment to the protection and enhancement of the peer review process, The JFDS would like to ensure that all published articles are within the accepted level of plagiarism.
 The Journal uses the very well and widely accepted Plagiarism Detection tool, iThenticate.
 All submitted Manuscripts are first subjected to Plagiarism check and then the Publishing cycle begins.
+It is to be noted that JFDS does not accept manuscripts with plagiarism more than 10%.

 In case, plagiarism is detected during review/editorial process, such manuscript(s) will be rejected immediately and we can also consider other steps depending upon the seriousness of the case.
 If the plagiarism is proven after publication, such manuscript(s) will be removed from our website and appropriate announcement will be placed in this regards.
 Further, "JFDS" can bring such instances in notice of author's funding agencies, author's institutes (where they work) and to the original authors whose work has been plagiarized.
 Please report the plagiarism to